erikpukinskis/prototype-narrative-editor/narrative.md

 There's some stuff to clean up to get back to feature parity with 0.2.0.

- - [X] Save different narratives
- - [X] Narrative that starts a server
- - [ ] Stop old server when there's a new one
+ - [X] Stop old server when there's a new one
  - [ ] Reload narrative when dependency is changed
  - [ ] Type in Folder
  - [ ] Type in all the other deps